SupKittyMeow/supkittymeow.github.io/README.md

 Hello.
 Im me.
 <br>
-I like coding (obviously this is github) and gaming, and I can't think of anything else to say.
+I like coding (obviously; this is github after all) and gaming, and I can't think of anything else to say.
 <br>
 hmm
 <br>